jakobdylanc/llmcord.py/README.md

 Just @ the bot to start a conversation and reply to continue.
 Build conversations with reply chains!

 You can do things like:
-- Build conversations together with your friends
+- Continue your own conversation or someone else's
 - "Rewind" a conversation simply by replying to an older message
 - @ the bot while replying to any message in your server to ask a question about it